gniknoil/Perfect500K-Beauty-and-Personal-Care-Products-Retrieval-Challenge/README.md

 ### Note

 All the models are all pretrained on the Imagenet.
-They can be downloaded automatically  when using these models with module [pretrainedmodels](https://github.com/Cadene/pretrained-models.pytorch).
+They can be downloaded frmo module [pretrainedmodels](https://github.com/Cadene/pretrained-models.pytorch).